+This includes CRM (we recommend Studio Ninja), accounting (Xero), credit card payment facility (Stripe) … essentially all the tools which integrate and help you manage your pipeline most effectively.
 For our photographers, invest in time saving tools like Pixellu SmartAlbums for layout of albums and for videographers Mediazilla for sharing complete videos.
 No more dvds, no more usbs.
 If you want to send something via snail mail, it should be something that goes above and beyond and exceeds the customer expectations … Like a box full of handpicked photos or a thoughtful “just because” gift.

 If you don’t have supplier contracts, it is time to get them.

 Whilst we aren’t lawyers, and you should seek your own legal advice, our experience shows that a verbal contract may have been made, but it’s always better to have your expectations clearly articulated in a written form and agreed by both parties.
 This should extend to elements such as key performance indicators, expectations and payment terms.
 Agree contracts is a great solution for our industry.

 Every event needs a schedule and it should ideally be issued 72 hours before the event.

 A schedule highlights to both the customer and your contractor when and where your company will be.
 It also works to manage expectations of customers who book you for a five hour shoot and then request you film from 9am to 9pm.
 Either the schedule has to change or if it permits, the contracted hours.
 Having this conversation days before the event helps get the admin out of the way.